shekelyan/weightedjoinsampling/readme.txt

 2.)
 MODIFY THE DATABASE FILES

+Each "database" and its schema are defined in a database file using JSON.
+Currently only files are supports as data sources, but ODBC support is essentially in the code and will be added shortly.

-The ".json" files in the main folder reveal how the data should be named and where everything should be placed.
+The ".json" files in the main folder reveal how the data should be named and where everything should be placed:

+In the folder "data/dblp": citation.csv, paper.csv, author.csv, authored.csv
+In the folder  "data/tpch/1X": lineitem.tbl, customer.tbl, nation.tbl, orders.tbl, partsupp.tbl, part.tbl, region.tbl, supplier.tbl
+In the folder  "data/tpch/10X": lineitem.tbl, customer.tbl, nation.tbl, orders.tbl, partsupp.tbl, part.tbl, region.tbl, supplier.tbl
+In the folder  "data/tpch/100X": lineitem.tbl, customer.tbl, nation.tbl, orders.tbl, partsupp.tbl, part.tbl, region.tbl, supplier.tbl
+In the folder  "data/twitter": 1_50x.txt, 2_50x.txt, celebrities_profiles.txt

 3.)
 COMPILE THE CODE

-Execute "make joinsampling" from the directory where the "Makefile"-file is located.
+Execute "make joinsampling" from the main directory (where the "Makefile"-file is located)

 4.)
 EXECUTE THE CODE